Supported and valued: a trainee-led review

-Divisional representatives of the PTC organised and led a series
+Psychiatric Trainees’ Committee organised and led a series of

-of regional focus groups.
-These were held across all eleven
+regional focus groups across all eleven Division of the

 Each focus group concentrated on three key lines of enquiry,